Note

 - Automatically switching pilot's video channels and output power

-Available devices for the RotorHazard Timer Backpack category in the ELRS Configurator.
-It is recommended to use a chip that is capable of connecting an external wifi antenna.
+The list below is of some of the known compatible devices for the RotorHazard Timer Backpack.
+It is recommended to use a chip that is capable of connecting an external WIFI antenna to help improve the range of the timer's backpack.

 ELRS Device | Compatible Hardware |